An ultra-robust system capable of handling all types of materials and contaminants.

 Since the media falls freely through the grating, all contaminants can be easily conveyed by the augers without the risk of clogging the system, unlike with the pneumatic abrasive recovery system.

-The bucket elevator collects the abrasive media discharged from the screw conveyor system and scoops it up to the air wash media separator.
+The bucket elevator collects the abrasive media discharged from the screw conveyor system and scoops it up to the retary drum sieve media separator.

 The Kresco bucket elevator is powered by two adjustable take-ups powered by a 2 HP direct drive motor.
 It can move abrasive media at a rate of up to 144 cubic feet per hour, without weight restrictions.